International relations (1814–1919): Italy

+Which occurred Sanmen Bay Affair, China, when the Kingdom of Italy sought to establish a territorial concession in Sanmen Bay (Sānmén Xiàn), Zhejiang Province.
+Italy dispatched the armored cruiser Marco Polo and cruiser Elba, intending to occupy the bay and compel China to grant a naval and commercial concession.
+The strategy included an ultimatum to the Qing government, executed through Italian Minister Renato De Martino.
+Italy's approach was hasty and poorly coordinated, Conflicting telegrams from Italy's Foreign Minister Felice Napoleone Canevaro caused De Martino to present an ultimatum even after initial orders to halt naval action.
+Italy assumed support from Britain, but the British government explicitly refused to endorse any military enforcement.
+The Qing response was firm as Chinese's Tsungli Yamen summarily rejected Italy's demands, returning diplomatic notes unopened.
+Italy struggled diplomatically to salvage the situation, issuing revised and contradictory demands.
+The successful refusal enhanced China's confidence in resisting foreign powers, at least temporarily.
+The Sanmen Bay failure remained a symbol of "Italian national humiliation" but also spurred Italy's later cautious approach to Chinese concessions.
+Historians suggest that this overestimation of Chinese strength influenced the imperial court to later support the Boxer Uprising, a violent anti-foreign movement led eight powers intervention.

 Italian diplomacy over a twenty-year period succeeded in getting permission to seize Libya, with approval coming from Germany, France, Austria, Britain, and Russia.
-A centerpiece of the Italo-Turkish War of 1911–12 came when the Royal Italian Army took control of a few coastal cities against stiff resistance by the Ottoman Army as well as the local tribesmen.
+A centerpiece of the Italo-Turkish War of 1911–1912 came when the Royal Italian Army took control of a few coastal cities against stiff resistance by the Ottoman Army as well as the local tribesmen.
 After the peace treaty gave Italy control it sent in Italian settlers, but suffered extensive casualties in its brutal campaign against the tribes.

 Rise of Japan

 Starting in the 1860s Japan rapidly modernized along Western lines, adding industry, bureaucracy, institutions and military capabilities that provided the base for imperial expansion into Korea, China, Taiwan and islands to the south.
 It saw itself vulnerable to aggressive Western imperialism unless it took control of neighboring areas.
 It took control of Okinawa and Formosa.
-Japan's desire to control Taiwan, Korea and Manchuria, led to the first Sino-Japanese War with China in 1894–1895 and the Russo-Japanese War with Russia in 1904–1905.
+Japan's desire to control Taiwan, Korea, and Manchuria, led to the first Sino-Japanese War with China in 1894–1895 and the Russo-Japanese War with Russia in 1904–1905.
 The war with China made Japan the world's first Eastern, modern imperial power, and the war with Russia proved that a Western power could be defeated by an Eastern state.
 The aftermath of these two wars left Japan the dominant power in the Far East with a sphere of influence extending over southern Manchuria and Korea, which was formally annexed as part of the Japanese Empire in 1910.